winesapOS/winesapOS/README.md

 $ ansible-playbook -i inventory_stick.ini playbook_tmpfs.yaml --become --ask-become-pass
 ```

-Also configure the root and home file systems to use new mount options that will lower the amount of writes and evenly spread the wear on the flash drive: `noatime,nodiratime,ssd_spread` (ssd_spread is for BtrFS only).
+Also configure the root and home file systems to use new mount options that will lower the amount of writes and evenly spread the wear on the flash drive: `noatime,nodiratime,ssd_spread` (ssd_spread is for Btrfs only).

 ```
 $ sudo vim /etc/fstab